8 Cooking Courses in Cape Town You Need to Try

 Looking to upgrade your culinary skills, learn to make local cuisine or just have a fun evening with friends?
 Here are some of the best cooking courses on offer in Cape Town.

-Make Samosas in the Bo Kaap
+Make Samoosas in the Bo-Kaap

-Curry at Masala Dosa
+Make an authentic Indian curry at Masala Dosa

 At Masala Dosa you can learn the art of blending spices and create your own unique curry mix with their fun and creative approach to the art of Indian cuisine.
 You’ll get to take home a little recipe booklet and your spice blends.
-Once you have completed the first class you can go back to make Paneer, Puri bread and spiced green tea!
-Classes can also take place in the comfort of your home or garden!
+Once you have completed the first class you can go back to make Paneer, Puri bread, and spiced green tea!
+Classes can also take place in the comfort of your home or garden.

 Have a Jol at Food Jams

-Go International at Ginger and Lime Food Studio
+Go international at Ginger and Lime Food Studio

-Mix up some Fun with Stir Crazy
+Mix up some fun with Stir Crazy

 The Stir Crazy Cooking School aims to teach new kitchen and entertainment skills and in the process, have as much fun as possible!
 They offer specialised cooking courses such as one-off singles evenings and weekend courses.
 The classes are intimate and interactive and new themes are regularly introduced.
-Past sessions include Dim Sum making, Vietnamese and Cambodian cooking, Banting creations and preparation of Morocco cuisine.
+Past sessions include Dim Sum making, Vietnamese and Cambodian cooking, Banting creations, and preparation of Moroccan cuisine.
 Depending on the number of people attending, cooking classes may be hosted as a demonstration class, but will include volunteers to assist the chef in preparing the evening’s meals.
 The aim is to ensure you get the most out of the event, as well as first-hand experience on how each meal is prepared, highlighting the tricks of the trade.

 Eat all the Chocolate at the Lindt Studio

-Become a real chocolatier – or just have all the fun at the Cape Quarter’s Lindt Chocolate Studio where you can learn everything from truffle making and the art of cupcakes to more serious feats like chocolate tempering and décor moulding.
+Become a real chocolatier – or just have all the fun at the Lindt Chocolate Studio where you can learn everything from truffle making and the art of cupcakes to more serious feats like chocolate tempering and décor moulding.
 There are also themed lessons for occasions like Valentine’s Day and children can visit to make their own creations for Easter and Christmas.

-Chef Nadin Pospech hosts cooking lessons aimed at beginners, domestics and enthusiastic food lovers who want to experiment with new dishes and learn some tricks and tips in the kitchen.
+Chef Nadin Pospech hosts cooking lessons aimed at beginners and enthusiastic food lovers who want to experiment with new dishes and learn some tricks and tips in the kitchen.
 You can choose to do extended courses of 4-6 sessions or join her once-off themed classes that cover everything from Mediterranean and sushi to vegetarian and gluten-free cooking.
 Students are also welcome to bring wine and drinks to enjoy while they cook!